awesomemotive/WP-Mail-SMTP/readme.txt

 16. Smart Routing - Conditional logic for email sending (Pro)

 == Changelog ==

+= 3.9.0 - 2023-08-30 =
+- Changed: Moved the Email Test tab from the settings page to the tools page.
+- Changed: Removed Sendinblue SDK library because it was deprecated.
+- Changed: Mailgun API instructions.
+- Fixed: Debug Event details popup scrolling.
+- Fixed: Conflict with other plugins (Alt Manager) that made the WP Plugins install page unusable.

 = 3.8.2 - 2023-07-20 =
 - Changed: Improved notifications formatting and styles.